twimprine/help-our-neighbors-backend/README.md

 # helpful-neighbours-backend

+[Help Our Neighbors](https://helpourneighbors.com/) is a Networking Support Site with its orgins in the COVID-19 Pandemic.

+This code was originally forked from and we really appreciate the help and assitance!
 [Helpful Neighbours](http://www.helpfulneighbours.com.au/) is a COVID-19 Support Network website.

 This repo contains the code for the serverless backend hosted on AWS.
 It contains:
 - REST API (AWS API Gateway and AWS Lambda)